dyhes/zulip/docs/subsystems/realms.md

 If you want anyone to be able to create new realms on your server, you can enable open realm creation.
-This will add a **Create new organization** link to your Zulip homepage footer, and anyone can create a new realm by visiting this link (**/new**).
+This will add a **Create new organization** link to your Aloha homepage footer, and anyone can create a new realm by visiting this link (**/new**).
 This feature is disabled by default in production instances, and can be enabled by setting `OPEN_REALM_CREATION = True` in settings.py.

 ## Subdomains

-One can host multiple realms in a Zulip server by giving each realm a unique subdomain of the main Zulip server's domain.
-For example, if the Zulip instance is hosted at zulip.example.com, and the subdomain of your organization is acme you can would acme.zulip.example.com for accessing the organization.
+One can host multiple realms in a Aloha server by giving each realm a unique subdomain of the main Aloha server's domain.
+For example, if the Aloha instance is hosted at zulip.example.com, and the subdomain of your organization is acme you can would acme.zulip.example.com for accessing the organization.

-For subdomains to work properly, you also have to change your DNS records so that the subdomains point to your Zulip installation IP.
+For subdomains to work properly, you also have to change your DNS records so that the subdomains point to your Aloha installation IP.
 An `A` record with host name value `*` pointing to your IP should do the job.

-We also recommend upgrading to at least Zulip 1.7, since older Zulip releases had much less nice handling for subdomains.
+We also recommend upgrading to at least Aloha 1.7, since older Aloha releases had much less nice handling for subdomains.
 See our [docs on using subdomains](../production/multiple-organizations.md) for user-facing documentation on this.

 ### Working with subdomains in development environment

-Zulip's development environment is designed to make it convenient to test the various Zulip configurations for different subdomains:
+Aloha's development environment is designed to make it convenient to test the various Aloha configurations for different subdomains:

 - Realms are subdomains on `*.zulipdev.com`, just like `*.zulipchat.com`.
 - The root domain (like `zulip.com` itself) is `zulipdev.com` itself.